impel-intelligence/dippy-bittensor-subnet/docs/FAQ.md

    1. The model responses are graded against a streaming dataset.
 At certain intervals, the previous day data is dumped into https://huggingface.co/datasets/DippyAI/dippy_synthetic_dataset for reference.
 Note that the dataset if there to provide reference, but the actual evaluation is done on a sample that is generated in realtime.
    2. Creativity is a score that modifies the above evaluation score.
 The less creative your model is (aka overfit), the less total score is achievable for evaluation.
    3. A small amount of the total score takes into account model size, latency, etc. The details can be seen in the `scoring` folder
 4. Vibe Score
-   5. A small amount of the total score is based on how well your model's output length matches that of the user
+   - A small amount of the total score is based on how well your model's output length matches that of the user
 6. Coherence Score
-   7. Your model will generate a conversation based on augmented data from https://huggingface.co/datasets/proj-persona/PersonaHub.
+   - Your model will generate a conversation based on augmented data from https://huggingface.co/datasets/proj-persona/PersonaHub.
 This output is then compared with gpt-4o to evaluate if your model is coherent enough.
 This is a binary factor, meaning that if your model is not coherent enough, you will automatically be scored 0
+8. Post Evaluation Score
+   - As part of efforts to more closely align with industry standard benchmarks, we are introducing a score multiplier that will be run post evaluation.
+The scoring for this can be considered arbitrary for now, until a more formal score attribute is added
 Once your model is scored, it is compared against other submitted models to create a win rate.
 Note that to discourage model copying, there is a time penalty for newer models that can reduce your overall win rate.

 ## I submitted my model.
 When will I get my rewards?